 In certain instances, you may be eligible for a deferment of your loan payment.

-If you are on an authorized leave of absence with your employer, the IRS allows for the suspension of loan payments for up to one year from the date your leave began or until you return to the payroll (whichever occurs first).
-To receive this deferment, your employer must send us a fax (518-486-9877) on their letterhead that indicates the date your leave began and when they expect it will end.
+If you are on an authorized leave of absence with your employer, or if you have been temporarily furloughed, the IRS allows for the suspension of loan payments for up to one year from the date your leave began or until you return to the payroll (whichever occurs first).
+To receive this deferment, your employer must send us a fax (518-486-9877) on their letterhead that indicates the date your leave or furlough began and when they expect it will end.

-It’s important to note that if you defer your loan payments during an authorized leave of absence, your payments will need to be recalculated and increased upon your return.
+It’s important to note that if you defer your loan payments during an authorized leave of absence or furlough, your payments will need to be recalculated and increased upon your return.
 This will ensure your loan will be paid off within the five-year period.

 Active military personnel may also be able to defer their loan payments.
 The five-year repayment period for these members can be extended, however your loan balance will continue to accrue interest and you must resume payments once you end active duty.
 Visit our Loans page for more information.